 The Quality of Dying and Death (QODD) questionnaire is used as a self-reported measure to allow families and clinicians to assess patients’ quality of dying and death.
 We evaluated end-of-life (EOL) experiences as measured by the QODD completed by families and nurses in the United States and the Netherlands to explore similarities and differences in these experiences and identify opportunities for improving EOL care.

 Questionnaire data were gathered from family members of patients dying in the ICU and nurses caring for these patients.
-In NL, data were gathered in three teaching hospitals; in the US from 12 sites participating in a randomized trial.
-The QODD is consists of 25 items and has been validated in the US.
+In The Netherlands, data were gathered in three teaching hospitals, and data was gathered from 12 sites participating in a randomized trial in the United States.
+The QODD consists of 25 items and has been validated in the United States.

-The QODD was rated similarly by family members in the US and the Netherlands but varied when assessed by nurses.
+The QODD was rated similarly by family members in the United States and the Netherlands but varied when assessed by nurses.
 These differences may be due to organizational or cultural differences between the two countries or to expectations of respondents.